-Gráinne’s debut novel Where the Edge Is was published by Legend Press in September 2020, with The Ghostlights to follow in 2021.
+Gráinne’s debut novel Where the Edge Is was published by Legend Press in September 2020, and The Ghostlights in 2021.

 Gráinne’s stories are about family and identity, about staring life down and choosing the kind of person you want to be.
 Earlier novels were shortlisted for the Caledonia Novel Award 2019, the Irish Writers’ Centre Novel Fair 2019, the Luke Bitmead Bursary 2016 and the Virginia Prize for Fiction 2014.

 In short fiction, her story Further West placed third in the Zoetrope All-Story Contest 2018, and was long-listed for the Sunday Times Audible short story award in 2021.
 Other stories have appeared in Nivalis 2015 (Full of Grace), Irish Literary Review Issue 5 (Frank & Alfie) and RiPPLE 2016 (The Agatha Christie Bookclub).

 Gráinne’s several lives to date include stints in forensic research, human resources, training, volunteering and editing.
 No matter what she did, it always came back to words.
 After spending several years struggling to eavesdrop in Belgian cafes, she now lives and writes in a gloriously rainy corner of West Cork.

 Winter People follows three very different characters whose lives cross by the sea on the rural West Coast of Ireland, each isolated and grappling with change.
 It’s inspired by Gráinne’s Sunday Times Audible Award longlisted short story Further West, from which the penultimate chapter is adapted.

 When you’re on the verge of losing everything, what is there left to live for?